 Internews’ Earth Journalism’s Network new one-year project, Our Mekong, Our Say (OMOS) aims to increase the transparency of natural resource policy and governance and citizen awareness by engaging journalists, content creators and citizen journalists who play a vital role in information delivery in the Lower Mekong countries ― Cambodia, Laos, Myanmar, Thailand and Vietnam.

-This project is funded by USAID Mekong For the Future, which is implemented by the World Wide Fund for Nature (WWF).
+This project is funded by USAID Mekong For the Future.

 Through a series of webinars, training workshops, mobile journalism training, story grants and mentorship, journalists and communicators will be supported to produce evidence-based and engaging media stories and social media content on Mekong’s transboundary environmental challenges.